sanelkukic/.github/CONTRIBUTING.md

 - Issues (including bug reports, feature suggestions, and support inquiries)
 - Pull Requests (code contributions)

-If you wish to submit a security vulnerability report, please read the [Security Policy](https://github.com/sanelk2004/.github/tree/main/SECURITY.md) and follow the instructions outlined in that document.

 If you have never contributed to open-source projects before, that's fine!
 I will provide you with assistance throughout the entire process to ensure that you learn how to make high-quality, valuable, and effective contributions!